 Skip to content

-How to Teach Patience: Simple Games and Routines
+How to Help Older Children Build Patience with Simple Games and Routines

-Why patience can be hard for 10- to 12-year-olds
+Why patience can still be hard at this age

 1. Slowest wins

-Choose a simple task your child can do safely, such as folding socks, lining up books, building a small tower, or carrying plastic cups from one room to another.
-The challenge is to do it slowly and carefully rather than quickly.
+Choose an easy task such as folding socks, carrying cups, stacking blocks, or lining up books.
+The challenge is to do it slowly and carefully instead of quickly.

 Why it helps: Many children connect success with speed.
-This game teaches that control and steadiness matter too.
+This game shows that control and steadiness matter too.

 2. The pause game

-Ask your child simple questions they know well, but tell them they need to pause for three seconds before answering.
-You can make it playful with categories like favourite foods, countries, animals, films, or sports.
+Ask a question your child already knows, but ask them to wait three seconds before answering.
+You can make it playful with favourites like animals, foods, sports, or films.

-Why it helps: It builds the habit of not reacting instantly, which is useful in conversations, sibling conflicts, and school situations.
+Why it helps: It practises not reacting instantly, which is useful in conversations and conflicts.

 3. Turn-token challenge

-During a family game, homework help, or a group conversation, give each person a few tokens such as coins, buttons, or folded paper slips.
-A person may speak or take a big turn only after placing one token in the middle.
-Once their tokens are gone, they need to wait until everyone has used theirs.
+During a family game or conversation, give each person a few tokens such as coins, buttons, or folded paper slips.
+A person can speak or take a bigger turn only after placing one token in the middle.

 4. Delayed choice